 Aside from which state, the type of claim that you plan to file could also affect how much time you are allowed.
-Most states have statutes of limitations that are specifically for personal injury cases, but in some states there are longer deadlines for filing certain defamation cases, or shorter ones for filing claims involving medical malpractice.
+Most states have statutes of limitations that are specifically for personal injury cases, but in some states there are longer deadlines for filing certain cases, like defamation or sexual assault, or shorter ones for filing medical malpractice claims.

-If you are interested in filing a claim but have questions about the statute of limitations, you may want to speak with an experienced attorney about your case.
+If you are interested in filing a claim but have questions about the statute of limitations, you may want to speak with an experienced personal injury attorney for legal advice pertaining to your case.

 When Does The Claim-Filing Time Limit Begin?

 In most personal injury cases, the statute of limitations begins to run from the day you were injured.
 Usually, this is the day the accident occurred.